182d Fighter Squadron: Army of occupation

 After V-E Day, the unit served with the army of occupation, at AAF Station Straubing.
 On 20 August 1946, the 368th Group and its elements were inactivated and replaced at Straubing by the 78th Fighter Group.
 The squadron transferred it personnel and equipment to the 83d Fighter Squadron, which was simultaneously activated.

 Texas Air National Guard

 The next day the squadron was redesignated as the 182d Fighter Squadron, and was allotted to the National Guard.
 It was organized at Brooks Field and was extended federal recognition on 27 January 1947 by the National Guard Bureau.
 The squadron was assigned to the Texas Air National Guard 136th Fighter Group and was equipped with F-51D Mustangs.

 The mission of the squadron was the air defense of Texas.
-During the postwar years, the 182d primarily trained the Hill Country and west Texas; the 181st Fighter Squadron, based at Love Field, Dallas, covered the north Texas, and the 111th Fighter Squadron, based at Houston Municipal Airport, covered east and southeast Texas to the Mexican Border.
+During the postwar years, the 182d primarily trained the Hill Country and west Texas; the 181st Fighter Squadron, based at Love Field, Dallas, covered north Texas, and the 111th Fighter Squadron, based at Houston Municipal Airport, covered east and southeast Texas to the Mexican Border.